formula 1 safety car for beginners explained in simple terms

 A Few Words On The History

-The first safety car in Formula 1 was deployed at the 1973 Canadian Grand Prix.
+The first safety car in F1 racing was deployed at the 1973 Canadian Grand Prix.
 And it was the first damn lump, as the yellow Porsche 914 mistakenly entered the track, causing confusion and inadvertently putting a driver a lap behind.

 However, the need for a SC was due to the regulatory gap, as it was unclear what to do in the event of a car crashing and scattering debris on the track.